Grids in designing: Types of Grids for Professional Designs

 3. Modular Grid

-They are similar to column grids but they have rows used when there are more elements to organize.
-For instance, Newspapers use columns and grids to organize their stories that are also comfortable to read and have equal size modules.
+This grid layout design is similar to column grids but they have rows used when there are more elements to organize.
+For instance, Newspapers use columns and layout grids to organize their stories that are also comfortable to read and have equal size modules.

 This grid also works great for laying forms, charts, and schedules.